creme332/reddit-spam-bot-detector/README.md

 # k : number of posts to be analysed.
 0 < k < 1000
 ```
 The function returns 1 if the user `u/Most-Boring-Bot` is a bot.

+Algorithm works best when the user has more than 20 posts/comments.
 # Heuristics #
 Heuristics
 --- |